-- -f is the price of the derivative.
+-f is the price of the derivative.

-- -S is the price of the underlying asset.
+-S is the price of the underlying asset.

-- The delta of a portfolio of derivatives on the same underlying asset is the sum of their individual deltas.
+- The delta of a portfolio of derivatives on the same underlying asset is the sum of their individual deltas.^a - The delta used in the BOPM (p.
+230) is the discrete analog. - The delta of a long stock is apparently 1.

-- Elementary calculus.

-- The delta used in the BOPM (p.
-226) is the discrete analog.